 (5) Violations of Rehabilitation Schemes or OTS amount to Criminal Offence:-

 (a) Any violation of the schemes such as ‘Rehabilitation Scheme’ or ‘One Time Settlement Scheme’ declared by the RBI amount to a Criminal Offence.
-This matter along with the various provisions of Criminal Law in IPC (Indian Penal Code, 1860) has been thoroughly described by Mr. Malik in the DVD No – 014 along with important Supreme Court citations.

 (b) We normally don’t advice initiating any Criminal Action against the officials of Banks and Financial institutions but when the said bank officials are found bent upon misusing their powers through coercive Acts like Securitisation Act, the borrower has no option but to invoke the Criminal Law as above.